coherence-community/coherence-demo/README.md

 > **Note:** If you wish you enable Federation when running on Kubernetes, please
 > follow steps 1,2 & 3 below and continue with instructions [Here](#enabling-federation-on-kubernetes).

-The following will install and run the application using Coherence Operator in a namespace called `coherence-demo-ns`.
+The following will install and run the application using the Oracle Coherence Operator in a namespace called `coherence-demo-ns`.

+This architecture consists of the following helm chart installs:
+* Oracle Coherence Operator
+* Coherence Cluster - storage-enabled Coherence servers
+* Coherence Application Tier - storage-disabled with Grizzly HTTP Server

 1. Create the demonstration namespace